 The operations and majority of routine maintenance activities for water assets are currently undertaken by council workforce.
-Some specialized maintenance tasks are carried out by external contract as Council does not have the resources and/or equipment to economically undertake the activity.
+Some specialized maintenance tasks are carried out by external

 Mechanical and electrical maintenance is currently carried out by Shoalhaven Water's electrical mechanical services sections that operate under Shoalhaven Water's, Water Operations and Maintenance sections.